image-charts/documentation/docs/reference/retina.md

 ### Usage with `srcset`

-The ideal solution is to send the high-resolution image chart version to devices that can use them, while maintaining a standard resolution for others, thus reducing bandwidh usage.
+The ideal solution is to send the high-resolution image chart version to devices that can use them, while maintaining a standard resolution for others, thus reducing bandwidth usage.
 The `srcset` HTML attribute with the x designator does just that and here is the basic idea:

 ```
 <img src="image-charts-url.jpg" srcset="image-charts-url.jpg 1x, image-charts-url-with-icretina.jpg 2x" alt="My awesome chart">